Natural Ways to Ease Labour Pain

 Heat packs can be very comforting and can be used anytime during and after birth.
 Keep in mind that heat packs are not allowed to be used in areas that are numb if you received an epidural.
 Common places to place the heat pack include; the back if you are experiencing back labour which can also be used in conjunction with cold packs; your neck to help you relax more; and pubic bone (as you might feel tightness or pressure in this area).
 Heat can help you relax and increase your mobility.
 Purchase your heat pack by clicking here.

 During your labour move around and find positions that work for you and make yourself feel comfortable, remember to listen to your body.
 Being flat on your back during labour is actually one of the worst positions for pain!
 Some great labour positions include leaning on a bed or against your birth partner, kneeling on the floor, cradling a birth ball, rocking back and forth on a birth ball, on your all fours, squatting whilst holding onto a chair, lying on your side, and leaning on a squat bar.
+Birth Balls, Peanut Balls, or a Cub Stool can be very helpful in changing positions.

 Loving long strokes during birth provides relief from pain and anxiety.
 Massage can also be given to the scalp, feet, legs, shoulders, hands, and lower back.
 Of course, we cover these techniques during our course. 😉 Also, you can incorporate essential oils such as lavender to further reduce intensity and anxiety, purchase your essential oil here.